rapPayne/angular_in_3_weeks/labs/1.5 RouterLinks/README.md

 </ul>
 ```

-When your browser refreshes, you'll see we have a useful page for when our users get lost.
+3. Add RouterModule to your component's `imports` array.

-3. Try out those links and you'll see that their navigation is also well-behaved.
+4. Try out those links and you'll see that their navigation is also well-behaved.

 ## Bonus! order.component.html
 1. There's a link in `order.component.html`.
 Find it and fix it.
 Make it use a `routerLink` instead of `href`.